 Pop over the road to Radio Cairo, a North African popular restaurant before or after your movie for some incredible food (make sure you book)!

-I know those massage parlours in a shopping centre always look a bit on the dodge side but this one is incredible.
-I’ve been there four times and every time it has been amazing!!
+OK, I’m calling it… the best massage in Sydney is Magic Massage, in Chatswood Westfield.
+I know those massage parlours in a shopping centre always look a bit on the dodge side but Magic Massage is incredible.
+I’ve been there four times, and every time it has been amazing!!
 A must visit and for $35 for 30 minutes, you can’t go wrong.

 They also serve food as well like dumplings.
 This is a must visit and a great way to spend a Sunday.
 Just don’t drink too much tea as you’ll be buzzing all night from the caffeine!

 26. Discover The Beautiful Water Tiger Antique Shop

 If you love antique Chinese & Indian furniture like we do, then you absolutely must go and check out Water Tiger in St Peter.
 This is a gorgeous homewares shop in Sydney and is very Instagrammable.

 You could book in next door for the place below afterwards!

 Address: Water Tiger, Suite 1.07, Precinct, 75 75 Mary St, St Peters NSW 2044

 27. Spend The Day Axe Throwing At Maniax